Shooting for the Moon

 A fun fact to share: The original Bulova lunar pilot chronograph—the only privately-owned watch to make space history—sold at auction for an astronomical $1.625 million!

-Bulova’s making history again.
-Our new special edition LUNAR PILOT CHRONOGRAPH replicates that original timepiece, updated with our exclusive high-performance quartz movement with a 262kHz vibrational frequency for unparalleled accuracy, to continue a history of precision timing.
-Other features include super-luminous hands and markers, tachymeter, and calendar in a 316L stainless steel case, and water resistance to 50 meters.
-There’s also a choice of bracelets: a stainless steel version, or a set with two interchangeable straps—a black nylon with nubuck leather patch and a textured black leather.
+Bulova's made history again.
+Our latest Special Edition LUNAR PILOT CHRONOGRAPH replicates that original timepiece, updated with our exclusive high-performance quartz movement with a 262kHz vibrational frequency for unparalleled accuracy, to continue a history of precision timing.
+This new edition is complete with a polished stainless steel case, black dial with white accents, anti-reflective sapphire crystal, black polyester NATO strap with three-piece buckle closure and water resistance to 50 meters.